FOG LIGHTS & DRIVING IN FOG

 It’s the law for cars to have a rear fog light.
 Many have front fog lights too, but some modern cars use daytime running lights instead of front fog lights.

 You can check your dashboard, steering wheel stalk or vehicle hand book to see if your car has front fog lights.
+We give an example of how the fog light symbol looks below.

-When should you use fog lights?
+When to use fog lights

 Fog lights can help you to see and help other drivers see you if the weather is very misty or foggy.

-• The Highway Code says you must use headlights when you can’t see for more than 100m in front of you.
+• The Highway Code says you must use headlights when you can’t see for more than 100m in front of you

-• You can also use front or rear fog lights but this is optional.
+• You can also use front or rear fog lights but this is optional

-• You must turn fog lights off when visibility improves so you don’t dazzle other drivers.
+• You must turn fog lights off when visibility improves so you don’t dazzle other drivers

 If you’re not sure, it’s best to use your common sense.
 You don't have to use fog lights, but your insurer might take issue if you're in an accident in poor visibility and they weren't on.